LiarGs/Ant-Colony-Algorithm-GUI/README.md

 - You Can see how ants works on figure

-- Reseet srart and end easily
+- Reset  Start and End easily

 - Adjustable parameters

-- Randomize a Grapph of course
+- Randomize a Graph of course

 - Choose result save path

 CAN I USE IT TO SLOVE A MAZE???

 - YES!!
-Design your maze and slove it with ants.
+Design your maze and solve  it with ants.
 You will get a solution

 HOW I USE THIS PROJECT???